tidymodels/modelenv/tests/testthat/_snaps/set_pred.md

           object = rlang::expr(object$fit), newdata = rlang::expr(new_data), type = "response")))
     Condition
       Error in `set_pred()`:
       !
-The combination of engine 'stats' and mode 'partition' and prediction type 'raw' already has predict data for model 'diamond' and the new information being registered is different.
+The combination of engine "stats" and mode "partition" and prediction type 'raw' already has predict data for model "diamond" and the new information being registered is different.